 Guests uninitiated to house bunnies may also arrive and is important to give them clear guidance as to how to share your home with your bunny, especially young children.

-In this article we provide lots of ideas and advice collected from long standing bunny owners.
-So when Easter comes around you can be well prepared, you and your bunny can enjoy a stress free and safe time with your family.
-Hopefully you'll spend less time shooing your bunny away from decorations.
+In this article we provide lots of ideas and advice collected from long-standing bunny owners.
+So, when Easter comes around you can be well prepared, you and your bunny can enjoy stress free and safe time with your family.
+Hopefully, you will spend less time shooing your bunny away from decorations.

 If your bunny starts taking an interest in your ornaments you will need to move these out of reach.
 They are often made of materials that can be easily ingested which can cause gastrointestinal problems.

 It's important to keep chocolate out of reach of your bunny.
-If your bunny only eats a small piece, then you could be lucky and no harm may come of it.
-But if your bunny eats a large amount of chocolate, then this could be quite serious and result in an emergency visit to the vets.
-Sugary sweets are also no good for bunnies and if left out may cause harm, alongside this if the wrappers are eaten they can cause issues.
+If your bunny only eats a small piece, then you could be lucky, and no harm may come of it.
+But if your bunny eats a large amount of chocolate, then this could be quite serious and result in an emergency visit to the vet.
+Sugary sweets are also no good for bunnies and if left out may cause harm, alongside this if the wrappers are eaten, they can cause issues.

 A big change at Easter can be people visiting your home who may not be used to house bunnies.
 It may be best to ask guests to take their shoes off as they may not be used to how bunnies tend to get under food and can easily be stepped on.
 If you have children staying, encourage them not to race around.
-Also uninitiated guests may not be used to how good bunnies are at chewing things so it's important to give them somewhere to leave shoes, coats or handbags where they can't be reached.
+Also uninitiated guests may not be used to how good bunnies are at chewing things so it is important to give them somewhere to leave shoes, coats, or handbags where they cannot be reached.
 Be careful to keep an eye on laptop or phone charger leads that may appear.